rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-08-15-abroad_moving.md

 ## Packing

-Once you've got your worldy belongings pared down to the bare necessities, it's time to figure out how to get things there.
+Once you've got your worldly belongings pared down to the bare necessities, it's time to figure out how to get things there.

 Start organizing your stuff in terms of what's going to get moved when and how.
 When's the last time you need it here, and how soon do you need it there?